ryanlleung/AI-Video-and-Image-Upscaling/README.md

 # Installation

-Create a virtual environment on Anaconda Python distribution, using Python version 3.9.13.
+Create a new virtual environment on Anaconda Python distribution, using Python version 3.9.13.

 Open Anaconda Prompt and install opencv-contrib-python using pip:
 ```